dawidm/cryptonose2/manual/index.md

 These settings are quite flexible.
 If you're only interested in percent changes, you can set the required relative change to 0, and sufficient relative change to a highest possible value, which is 100.

-#### Alerts logic
+#### Alerts logic settings

-* _After an alert block subsequent alerts for the same pair for 30 minutes_.
+* ***After an alert block subsequent alerts for the same pair for 30 minutes***.
 You can use this to make alerts less frequent, but keep in mind that during this time something interesting could happen and you won't be notified.
-* _Allow a subsequent alert if the price change value is more than 2x higher than in the previous one_.
+* ***Allow a subsequent alert if the price change value is more than 2x higher than in the previous one***.
 For example if you get alert for a significant price rise and after a feq seconds the price rises even more, more than 2x than the previous change - you'll get a second alert.

 #### Cryptonose liquidity factor
 Cryptonose liquidity factor is a very simple indicator that could help filter out alerts on currency pairs that are not liquid (and because of that - usually volatile in undesirable way).
 For given period of time (5m, 30m) liquidity factor is: